L1B0/CTF/Reversing-Kr/Music_Player/ReadMe.txt

-This MP3 Player is limited to 1 minutes.
+This MP3 Player is limited to 1 minutes
 You have to play more than one minute.

 There are exist several 1-minute-check-routine.